floofnoodlecode/fansort-demo/README.md

 #### thumb.liquid
 `thumb.liquid` needs to output XML data that instructs the app how to draw the thumbnail.
 Currently it must be a single `<image>` tag with the following attributes:
-- `src`: Path or URL to image source.
+- `src`: Path or URL to the image source.
 Mandatory.
 - `width`: The intrinsic width of the image in pixels.
 Must be an integer without a unit.
 Optional.
 - `height`: The intrinsic height of the image, in pixels.
 Must be an integer without a unit.
 Optional.
 - `pixelated`: Must be either `true` or `false`.
 If true, the image is drawn with a nearest neighbor interpolation.
 Default `false`.